-If the complaint is about the Chief Executive Officer of the trust, or if they have been closely involved at Stage 1, your complaint should be sent to the Clerk to the Trustees who will arrange for a trustee to carry out all the Stage 2 procedures.
+If the complaint is about the Chief Executive Officer of the trust, or if they have been closely involved at Stage 1, your complaint should be sent to the Executive Assistant to the Directors/Governance Manager who will arrange for a trustee to carry out all the Stage 2 procedures.

-Q. What if the complaint is about a trustee, Clerk to the Trustees or a member of the trust?
+Q. What if the complaint is about a trustee, the Executive Assistant to the Directors/Governance Manager or a member of the trust?

-If the complaint is about a trustee or member of the trust, you should contact the Clerk to the Trustees who will arrange for another trustee to investigate the concerns in accordance with Stage 2.
-If the complaint is about the Clerk to the Trustees, your complaint should be sent to the Chair of the Trustees.
+If the complaint is about a trustee or member of the trust, you should contact the Executive Assistant to the Directors/Governance Manager who will arrange for another trustee to investigate the concerns in accordance with Stage 2.

+If the complaint is about the Executive Assistant to the Directors/Governance Manager, your complaint should be sent to the Chair of the Trustees.

-If your complaint is about the trust board as a whole, you should send your complaint to the Clerk to the Trustees c/o Community Academies Trust Dimbleby House, Stoneydelph Primary School, Crowden Road, Wilnecote, Tamworth, Staffordshire, B77 4LS, who will arrange for the matter to be independently investigated.
+If your complaint is about the trust board as a whole, you should send your complaint to the Executive Assistant to the Directors/Governance Manager c/o Community Academies Trust Dimbleby House, Stoneydelph Primary School, Crowden Road, Wilnecote, Tamworth, Staffordshire, B77 4LS, who will arrange for the matter to be independently investigated.